SNPS Collar Strategy

 - What is a collar on SNPS?

 - A collar on SNPS is the collar strategy applied to SNPS (stock).
 The strategy is structurally neutral (protective): A collar pairs long stock with a protective out-of-the-money put financed by a short out-of-the-money call, capping both tails of the position around the current spot.
-With SNPS stock trading near $501.61, the strikes shown on this page are snapped to the nearest listed SNPS chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With SNPS stock at $421.88 on the August 14, 2026 close, the strikes shown on this page are snapped to the nearest listed SNPS chain strike and the premiums come straight from that session's bid/ask midpoint.

 - How are SNPS collar max profit and max loss calculated?